Mentorship program aims to restore first language - The Turtle Island News

 Parents, children, grandparents, that’s how our languages will be saved.”

-Hill praised Morris for work in helping keep the first language alive on the reserve, and beyond.
+Hill praised Kanerahtokwas for work in helping keep the first language alive on the reserve, and beyond.

 “We’ve been very fortunate that she’s been with us now for this her third year,” she said.
 “I said to her, I really feel like in order for you to make a living legacy here, which I know is what she wants to do, is to work with these young adults this year and bring them up to another level and wherever they are in our community, they will be speaking Mohawk at a higher level than they were before.
 And I think that’s the legacy that she can leave if this is her last year with us.
 I think that is going to be the best place for her this year.
 We’re just really, really grateful that she’s here.”